What is the Best Form of Therapy in Phobia Treatment?

 The Cycle of The Avoidance Habit

-1. Encountering the Fear: When faced with a phobic trigger, the amygdala signals fear and creates uncomfortable feelings both physically and mentally.
+• Encountering the Fear: When faced with a fear trigger, our amygdala signals fear and creates uncomfortable feelings both physically and mentally.

-2. Avoidance Behaviour: To avoid this discomfort, the individual then avoids the trigger.
+• Avoidance Behaviour: To avoid this discomfort, we decide to avoid the trigger.

-3. Reinforcement of Fear: Avoidance provides a reward of temporary relief but strengthens the fear response over time, creating long term suffering as anxiety is increased more and more.
+• Reinforcement of Fear: Avoidance provides a reward of temporary relief, but strengthens the fear response over time, creating long term suffering as anxiety increases over time.

 Hypnotherapy Exposure Therapy Anxiety Cycle

-Just like you train a dog with positive reinforcement such as with a treat or affection, you wrongfully reward and train your amygdala with avoidance.
-To overcome fear, it is essential to break the avoidance cycle.
-When you keep living in the avoidance cycle, it means that your primitive survival instinct is in the driving seat, making your choices for you.
-These choices made from fear are usually limiting, irrational and often isolating.
-When your survival instinct is calling the shots, you will not grow as a human being and live in constant anxiety.
+As we’ve said, to overcome fear, it is essential to break this avoidance cycle.
+Continuing to live in the avoidance cycle means that your primitive survival instinct is in control, and making choices for you.
+These choices, made from fear, are usually limiting, irrational, and so often isolating.
+When your survival instinct is calling the shots, your life cannot grow and thrive, due to you being in a perpetual state of anxiety.

-I will explain scientifically how exposure therapy plays a key role in breaking this cycle.
-Understanding how phobias form and operate in the mind helps to illuminate the importance of why exposure therapy is so necessary.
+Understanding how phobias form and operate in our minds helps to illuminate the importance of why exposure therapy is absolutely necessary to overcome your phobia long-term.

 Understanding Phobias